Joyful Heart Renewal Ministries JesusWalk Bible Study Series Articles and Stories Easter Articles and Stores Christmas Articles and Stories

 Imagine it.
 Your twenty-seven-year-old blind son yanks open the front door, and strides into the living room.
 "Mom," he shouts, "I can see."
 Tears stream down his cheeks as he embraces his mother.

-"Jacob!" she calls out, "Our Simon can see!
+She calls out to her neighbors, "Our Simon can see!
 He can see!"

 Who is this one who heals?
 Who is this one who kneels next to a beggar and gently touches his eyes?
 Who is he?